Bill Zito: Early life and education

-Zito was born in Pittsburgh, Pennsylvania to former University of Pittsburgh and Steelers football player, William Zito Sr. and Priscilla Zito (nee McCormack).
-Zito grew up in Whitefish Bay, Wisconsin and attended University School of Milwaukee, and then one season at Phillips Andover Academy.
+Zito was born in Pittsburgh, Pennsylvania, to former University of Pittsburgh and Steelers football player William Zito Sr. and Priscilla Zito.
+Zito grew up in Whitefish Bay, Wisconsin, and attended University School of Milwaukee, and then one season at Phillips Andover Academy.
 He attended Yale University and played on the varsity ice hockey team from 1984 to 1987, and was a member of Delta Kappa Epsilon Fraternity (Phi Chapter).
 After graduating from Yale, he completed law school at the University of Wisconsin.

 Sports agent

 After graduating from law school, Zito practiced at law firms in New York and Chicago.
 In 1995, he founded sports agency Acme World Sports with close friend Markus Lehto.
 Through Acme World Sports, Zito represented many National Hockey League players including Tim Thomas, Tuukka Rask, Antti Niemi and Brian Rafalski, as well as several prominent professional ice hockey players in Europe.
 In 2013, Acme World Sports was listed as the 8th highest grossing hockey agency in the world.
-Zito negotiated several precedent-setting contracts, including a 6-year, $38 million (USD) contract for Kimmo Timonen in 2007, a 6-year, $33 million contract for James Wisniewski in 2011 and an 8-year, $56 million deal for Tuukka Rask in 2013.
+Zito negotiated several precedent-setting contracts, including a 6-year, US$38 million contract for Kimmo Timonen in 2007, a 6-year, $33 million contract for James Wisniewski in 2011 and an 8-year, $56 million deal for Tuukka Rask in 2013.